acrylic-origami/HHReactor/README.md

 > **Friendly note:** the appending is signalled weakly through the same bell the values use, so iterators are not necessarily iterated immediately.

 `flat_map` uses this behavior the most directly &mdash; the main body of the operator must iterate the `Producer` in parallel with iterating the `AsyncIterator`s that are coming off of it as they arrive.
-That parallelization is accomplished with [the appending function](https://github.com/acrylic-origami/HHReactor/blob/1c9302cfe3574780a2e1531674998fa70bd26083/src/Producer.php#L360).
+[That parallelization is accomplished with the appending function](https://github.com/acrylic-origami/HHReactor/blob/1c9302cfe3574780a2e1531674998fa70bd26083/src/Producer.php#L360).

 Without using the appender, the constructor for the `Producer` will merge the value streams from the generating functions into a common output. `merge` is implemented [exactly that way](https://github.com/acrylic-origami/HHReactor/blob/1c9302cfe3574780a2e1531674998fa70bd26083/src/Producer.php#L647) in fact!

 > **Friendly note:** For higher-order `Producer`s like `Producer<Producer<T>>`, outer `Producer`s **will not** automatically clone the inner `Producer`s as they're yielded.
-This is less restrictive but could be surprising: clones of the outer producer will produce identical inner `Producer`s which will be **hot**, so their consumers will compete for values, even though the outer producer is cold.
+This is less restrictive but could be surprising: clones of the outer producer will produce identical inner `Producer`s which will be **`Share`d**, so their consumers will compete for values, even though the outer producer is cold.

 #### Running, pausing and exiting early